 — The Iron Law of Bureaucracy, as formulated by Jerry Pournelle

-This guy is the ultimate pencil pusher from a government agency, and he creates the red tape that normal citizens hate.
+This guy is the ultimate pencil pusher from a government agency or corporation, and he creates the red tape that normal citizens hate.
 He's an unlikeable Punch Clock Villain with a bad temper and a sizable streak of callousness.
 Works for any and all bureaucracies, including Department of Child Disservices, banks and possibly even your own afterlife.
 His job, storywise, is to get in the way of whatever the heroes need to do, sometimes because what the heroes are doing is against some form of regulations, but other times because the character is a Jerkass who just doesn't like the heroes and is using "regulations" to make their lives difficult.
 In disaster movies and other works that lack a real villain, expect this guy to be the work's resident Hate Sink.

 Sometimes he can be restored to humanity by uncovering the secret dream buried deep beneath his efficient exterior.
 Failing that, you may be able to use his respect for Exact Wordsagainst him.

 On the other hand, sometimes he is obstructing a Matter of Life and Death.
 Threat of force, or actual force, may be needed to get by him.
 A common cause of Divided We Fall.
 Many a surreptitious entry into, or exit from, a location, or requisition of supplies, is needed because it would take too long to get by him.
 Almost all this form-filling out serves no useful purpose; for the hero to put in a list that will allow him access to a facility, for instance, is a very rare subversion.
 Pournelle's Iron Law of Bureaucracy (see above) is always in effect.